 Documentation Guidelines for SAR

-Documentation should be provided by a licensed or otherwise properly credentialed professional for the area being evaluated.
-This person has undergone appropriate and comprehensive training, has relevant experience, and has no personal relationship with the individual being evaluated.
-The documentation must be on letterhead, typed, dated, and signed.
+The documentation should be by a licensed or credentialed professional for the evaluated condition.
+They must have relevant training, experience, and should have no personal relationship with you.
+The documentation must be on a letterhead, typed, dated, and signed.

 Diagnostic statement identifying the disability

-Description of the current functional limitations as they directly relate to the stated disabilities and necessitate any accommodations
+Description of current functional limitations that relate to your condition and need accommodations

 Description of the expected progression or stability of the disability

-Description of current and past accommodations, services and medication list
+Description of current and past accommodations, services, and medications